arvigeus/AZ-204/Topics/Entra ID.md

 - `groupMembershipClaims`: (_Tenant-specific_) Groups claim issued in access token that the app expects.
 Groups persist even after the associated app is removed.

   - "None"
-  - "SecurityGroup" (will include security groups and Azure AD roles)
+  - "SecurityGroup" (will include security groups and Entra ID roles)
   - "ApplicationGroup" (this option includes only groups that are assigned to the application)
-  - "DirectoryRole" (gets the Azure AD directory roles the user is a member of)
+  - "DirectoryRole" (gets the Entra ID directory roles the user is a member of)
-  - "All" (this will get all of the security groups, distribution groups, and Azure AD directory roles that the signed-in user is a member of).
+  - "All" (this will get all of the security groups, distribution groups, and Entra ID directory roles that the signed-in user is a member of).

 - [`appRoles`](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-apps) (_Application-specific_): Collection of roles that an app may declare.
 Defined in the app registration, and will get removed with it.
 Correspond to `Role` in `--api-permissions`